cesareferrari/newsletter/react/20191019-update-item.md

       shipping: ''
     }
   }
+}
 ```
 Since we have to pre-populate the form with the existing data we need to grab the current item that is being edited.

-We do that in the componentDidMount function of ItemEditForm.
+We do that in the `componentDidMount` function of `ItemEditForm`.

-When we access this form component, we pass the id of the current item in the URL, so in componentDidMount we can extract the URL from the path and use it in an Axios call that retrieves the item.
+When we access this form component, we pass the id of the current item in the URL, so in `componentDidMount` we can extract the `id` from the path and use it in an Axios call that retrieves the item.

+### The item `id`

-The item id is available to us in `this.props.match.params.id` and we use it to construct the URL for the GET request that finds the item by id.
+The item `id` is available to us in `this.props.match.params.id` and we use it to construct the URL for the `GET` request that finds the item by id.

 ```
 componentDidMount = () => {